The news coverage of the Olympics revolved around two main stories.

 For Brazilian authorities to find Lochte guilty, the prosecution needs to prove that he filed a false report of a robbery at gunpoint and that he knew this report to be false.
 Furthermore, the prosecution must show Lochte knew he was making the report to a police officer or another type of official.

-If he is found guilty, he may be sentenced to up to 18 months in prison.
+If he is found guilty in trial, he may be sentenced to up to 18 months in prison.

 Now I want to hear from you